Upper Division Interdisciplinary Studios (UDIST)

 In recent years artists, architects, designers, writers and scientists have taught UDIST courses.

-Approximately 9-10 such courses are offered on each campus (San Francisco and Oakland) each semester.
+Approximately 10-11 such courses are offered each semester across both campuses (San Francisco and Oakland).

 Students: to browse UDIST courses in Workday, open Find CCA Course Sections report and either search "UDIST" or select the subject "Upper Level Interdisciplinary Studio" in the left column.